-In the early 1980's, the King Eddy became one of Canada’s first blues bars, proclaiming itself 'Home of the Blues' and gaining a national reputation.
-Legendary blues musicians such as BB King, John Hammond, Pinetop Perkins and Otis Rush performed at the King Edward during this time, as well as rock star Bryan Adams.
-When the King Edward closed its doors in 2004, the hotel was considered to be Canada’s oldest blues bar.
+In the early 1980s, the King Eddy became one of Canada’s first blues bars.
+Hosting legendary blues musicians like BB King, John Hammond, Pinetop Perkins and Otis Rush as well as Canadian rocker Bryan Adams, it gained a national reputation as ‘Home of the Blues’.
+When the King Edward closed its doors in 2004, the hotel was considered Canada’s oldest blues bar.